htcondor/htcondor/docs/users-manual/submitting-a-job.rst

    restore its state using the files that are saved at eviction time.

-   The files that are transferred back at eviction time are not stored in the location where the job’s final output will be written when the job exits.
+   The files that are transferred back at eviction time are not stored in the location where the job's final output will be written when the job exits.
 HTCondor manages these files automatically, so usually the only reason for a user to worry about them is to make sure that there is enough space to store them.
 The files are stored on the submit